Esperanto

-Within the range of constructed languages, Esperanto occupies a middle ground between "naturalistic" (imitating existing natural languages) and apriori (where features are not based on existing languages).
+Within the range of constructed languages, Esperanto occupies a middle ground between "naturalistic" (imitating existing natural languages) and a priori (where features are not based on existing languages).
 Esperanto's vocabulary, syntax and semantics derive predominantly from languages of the Indo-European group.
-The vocabulary derives primarily from Romance languages, with some of it influenced from Germanic languages.
+A substantial majority of its vocabulary (approximately 80%) derives from Romance languages, but it also contains elements derived from Germanic, Greek, and Slavic languages.
 One of the language's most notable features is its extensive system of derivation, where prefixes and suffixes may be freely combined with roots to generate words, making it possible to communicate effectively with a smaller set of words.